C++ Loops (for, while) Tutorial

 6. Best Practices

-• Prefer for loops for known iteration counts.
+forloops for known iteration counts. - Use

-• Always ensure a loop has an exit condition to avoid infinite loops.
+whileordo-whileloops for uncertain iterations. - Always ensure a loop has an exit condition to avoid infinite loops.